What is Hadoop?

 Advantages of Hadoop

-- Structure data like a table (we can retrieve rows or columns value easily), unstructured data like videos, and photos and semi-structured data like a combination of structured and semi-structured.
+- Structure data like a table (we can retrieve rows or columns value easily), unstructured data like videos and photos, and semi-structured data like a combination of structured and semi-structured.

 Hadoop can perform large data calculations.
-To process this, Google has developed a Map-Reduce algorithm, Hadoop will run the algorithm.
+To process this, Google has developed a Map-Reduce algorithm, and Hadoop will run the algorithm.
 This will play a major role in statistical analysis, business intelligence, and ETL processing.
 Easy to use and less costly available.
-It can handle tera-byte of data, analyze it and provide value from data without any difficulties with no loss of information.
+It can handle tera-byte data, analyze it and provide value from data without any difficulties with no loss of information.